annp0/models-in-agda-pilot/Tree.lagda.md

             → Valid tx → All-valid txs → All-valid (tx ∷ txs)
 ```

-The basic functions to traverse and change the content of the tree.
+Basic functions to traverse and the content of the tree.

 ```agda
 get-list    : ∀ {x : TreeShape} {xs : List TreeShape}